ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

    It is best to leave the box "Initialise repository with a README" unchecked.
    :::

 3. As the repository has already been initialised, you do not need to do all of the steps, but only the following (from "Push an existing folder").
-You will want to, of course, change the name "simonrose" to your account or to the target group where you have created your repository, and change the name "e3-testmodule" to the name you have chosen:
+You will want to, of course, change the name `simonrose` to your account or to the target group where you have created your repository, and change the name `e3-testmodule` to the name you have chosen:

    ```bash
    $ # You do not need to switch into the directory if you are already there